mdu2017/food-truck-finder/README.md

 1) Install Java, Gradle, IntelliJ if you don't already have them
 1) Install and start elasticsearch
 1) Import the project into IntelliJ
-1) Run `petfinder.site.PetfinderApplication.main` with VM args `-Dspring.profiles.active=development`
+1) Run `FoodTruckFinderApplication.main` with VM args `-Dspring.profiles.active=development`
-    * Open PetfinderApplication.java, right click, and Run PetfinderApplication.main(), which should fail
+    * Open FoodTruckFinderApplication.java, right click, and Run FoodTruckFinderApplication.main(), which should fail
-    * Up near the top left you should see a dropdown that now says Petfinder application, click it and select Edit configurations
+    * Up near the top left you should see a dropdown that now says Food truck finder application, click it and select Edit configurations
     * In the menu, you should see a VM Options box, enter `-Dspring.profiles.active=development`, click OK
     * Run the application again, and it should start correctly
 1) Go to `http://localhost:8080/` and verify the application is running (you may see a blank page if the frontend isn't running yet, but if it doesn't 404 you are good)